cocos/cocos-docs/en/physics/physics-rigidbody.md

 rigidBody.applyForce(new math.Vec3(200, 0, 0));
 ```

-#### By Torque
+#### By Applying Torque

-Forces and impulses can also affect only the axis of rotation, causing the rigid body to rotate, such forces are called torques.

-The rigid body component provides the ``applyTorque`` interface through which torques can be applied to the rigid body without specifying a point of action, since they only affect the axis of rotation.
+The rigid body component provides the ``applyTorque`` interface, through which torques can be applied to the rigid body to change its rotation state.

 ```ts
 rigidBody.applyTorque(new math.Vec3(200, 0, 0));